SonySemiconductorSolutions/aitrios-sdk-edge-app/docs/tutorials/python_integration.md

 The runtime needs to exit
 if the app is exiting
-and to stop the camera before exiting.
+and to stop the Edge Device before exiting.

 The loop can be exited
 when the `app.is_running` becomes `False`: